-- I installed my first Dispense computer in the early 80s.
+- My first Dispense computer was installed in the early 80s.
 I can recall the excitement when pressing the ENTER button produced a self-adhesive label, printed the codes and the repeat forms.

 - The computer programs were written in DOS (that green flashing line still haunts me).
 And the printers were dot-matrix – the ones who feed into the printer via the holes on either side of the paper roll.

 - Nearly had a nervous breakdown when the paper would constantly jam and we had to fish out the pieces of paper and feed paper back in.
 It invariably occurred during a busy time or when you were to close up after a 12 hour day.

 - Initially we used 5 ¼ inch floppy discs to backup data.
 Then we upgraded to 3 ½ inch discs, then CDs, Tapes and now we have USBs, Hard Disc Drives and Clouds.
 Still recall using up to 30 floppy discs for a daily backup.

 - Our pricing was sourced by the Perm Index which was updated every three months and most Pharmacies adhered to this pricing system for our over the counter items.
 Today it all done through Point of Sale Systems.

 - Each day our wholesaler would call and we would read through our list of purchases.
 We became more sophisticated when product codes were introduced and we could transmit the order quickly by phone using our Data Entry device.
 Today technology allows a more fluid flow of ordering and electronic invoicing.

 - The 70s and probably some of the 80s were easier in that 7 day trading had not been introduced.
 Most of us worked from Monday till Saturday midday.
 Staffing was easier and family life was calmer and more ordered.